heimdallthegatekeeper1/MCP-Model-Context-Protocol-Gui-for-debian-kali-Open-Webui/README.md

+So there are 3 parts in this thang...

+The main readme - making a gui manager (not needed but nifty in case it gets hacked you can shut it down)

+and

+Making the gui manager portable for the desktop (this all works in gnome in case I forgot to mention).

 A professional README for your GitHub repository is essential to help other developers (and your future self) understand, install, and use your project
 .
 In 2026, the standard for AI tool documentation is to provide clear, step-by-step setup instructions specifically for integrations like Open WebUI.
 Below is a complete README.md template tailored for your FastMCP Server Manager project.